5 tips for effective terms and conditions of sale

 2. Explain procedures

 Failing to specify terms could have a serious impact on your cash flow.
 So, think of all the scenarios of what could possibly go wrong with a sale and then set out what you would do in each case.
-This should include late payment, cancellations and returns and disputes.
+This should include late payment, cancellations, returns and disputes.

 Late payment has the potential to cause significant strain on cash flow so it’s vital to include your business’s procedure in the event that this happens.
 This could include charging interest, taking legal action or referring the debt to a specialist commercial debt collection agency.